towalet/BeatScan-Portfolio/README.md

 - Stripe memberships integrated
 - Dashboard UI active
 - The database has been migrated from SQLite to PostgreSQL to support deployment on AWS Elastic Beanstalk.
+- Refactored the detection engine to shift from raw segment scanning to fingerprint hashing.
+By storing only compact audio fingerprints rather than entire tracks, the system now uses significantly less storage and performs matching much faster scans and rescans.
+  - This update made the system faster and cheaper to run by cutting storage needs, reducing API costs, and improving scan speed for users.

 Next Steps
 - Improve reliability, scaling, and query performance.